+Iceland is an outdoor-lover’s paradise.
 As you’ve probably seen in famous scenes from Game of Thrones, Iceland boasts some of the most strange and captivating landscapes in the world.
-From moss-covered rocks to striking mountains, volcanic beaches to glacial lakes, Iceland is a must-see for people who love beautiful and unique views.
-(That’s pretty much everyone, right?)
+From moss-covered rocks to striking mountains, volcanic beaches to glacial lakes, it’s the perfect outdoor playground to explore.
+If you want to experience this beautiful country fully, camping in Iceland is a must.

-If you’re on a budget (or simply love being outside!), one of the best ways to experience Iceland is – you guessed it – camping.
+Additionally, for travelers on a budget, one of the best ways to experience Iceland while saving money is – you guessed it – camping.
 All around the country, there are designated camping areas that range from free (yes, seriously) to ~$15 per person.
-To help you plan your trip around the Ring Road, I’ve compiled everything you need to know for camping in Iceland in this giant guide.
+To help you plan your road trip around Iceland’s Ring Road, we’ve compiled everything you need to know to go camping in Iceland in this comprehensive guide.

 Why Should You Go Camping in Iceland?